17 Unique Baby Girl Names That'll Guarantee Your Daughter Stands Out

 Still, picking a unique baby name isn’t easy.
 You want it to stand out enough that people think it’s cool, but not so much that they mock your choice.
 To aid in your search, we’ve compiled a list of unique and beautiful baby girl names that you won’t find on top ten most popular lists.

 Classy, yet unique, this name derives from the Italian word allegro, a musical term meaning upbeat or to play with joy.
 It’s the perfect, less known replacement for the more common name, Joy, and the name sounds just as lively and happy as the meaning suggests.
 Ally works well as a nickname too.

 A Latin name meaning flourishing or prospering, Florence is more than an Italian city.
-Several iconic woman share this moniker including the founder of modern nursing Florence Nightingale and musical badass Florence Welch of Florence + the Machine.
+Several iconic women share this moniker including the founder of modern nursing Florence Nightingale and musical badass Florence Welch of Florence + the Machine.
 I can see little Florence with a sister named Paris, London, or Odessa.

-An elaborate, unique version of the more popular Grace, this name has been used for both boys and girls.
+An elaborate, unique version of the more popular Gracen, this name has been used for both boys and girls.
 So if you’re looking for something unisex and unique, Gracen could be the name for your girl.
 Plus, it sounds a bit like the word ‘Grecian’ which calls to mind beauty.

 Pronounced SEE-uh and meaning victory, this strong name became popular thanks to the Australian songstress behind “Chandelier.”
 But don’t worry.
 Naming your child Sia doesn’t mean she’ll be swinging from the ceiling anytime soon (hopefully) but it does mean she’ll have a distinct yet short name that is totally unforgettable.